rrusk/gerrit-utils/Notes/Gerrit_Usage.md

 NetlinkID.
 Make sure you press the Create Branch button after filling in the Branch Name.

 ###Clone Oscar McMaster RELEASE_12_1
-Download a local clone of the OSCAR repository and move into it
+Download a local clone of the OSCAR repository and checkout your branch

 	   user@host:~$ git clone ssh://user@gerrit.seng.uvic.ca:29418/seng371/oscar
 	   Cloning into oscar...